giopina/udpclust/README.md

       i_noise :: (default = 0.0001) random gaussian noise that will be added to your data points prior to the clustering if identical points are found.
 A warning will be printed.
 Be careful with it!

+      maxknn :: (default = 496) maximum number of nearest neighbors to explore

 ##### Note:
 This branch uses the KDTree implementation which solves the problem of computing the whole distance matrix, so in principle it can be used with a very high number of points (check the input parameter bigdata).